stormwild/ClosedXMLReportDemo/README.md

 [ClosedXML.Report | Documentation for ClosedXML.Report](https://closedxml.io/ClosedXML.Report/)

+## Excel Formula Samples

+For examples of using basic Excel formulas with ClosedXML, see the [Excel Formula Samples documentation](src/ExcelFormulaSamples/README.md).

 ## Steps

 In the Template/Book.xlsx file, we have a sheet named "Books" with the following content: